openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 ==================================================

-To set expectations and encourage a minimum time commitment, one professor included a one-minute video message in the very first course component.
+To set expectations and encourage a minimum time commitment, one professor included a one-minute video message as the very first course component.
 Speaking directly to the camera, the professor acknowledged that the material could be daunting.
 He then made a very specific request: that students complete not only the first homework assignment, but the entire first month of the